England, Wales and Northern Ireland aerial photography

 Worldwide aerial photography

-The following links are to organisations holding aerial photography, or related records, of locations throughout the world.
+The following links are to other organisations holding aerial photography, or related records, of locations throughout the world.

 CUCAP: The Cambridge University Collection of Aerial Photographs (CUCAP) holds aerial photography created by the University since 1947 of locations across northern Europe.